Do You Need Pesos in Cancun? Cancun Currency Guide for 2025

 When withdrawing money, you’ll be prompted to accept or decline the conversion rate offered by the ATM – hit DECLINE!

-ATMs always offer terrible exchange rates, which are much higher than what you would get from your bank.
+ATMs always offer terrible exchange rates, and include markups that are much higher than what you would get from your bank.

 By hitting decline, your bank will automatically charge you with the standard conversion rate, which is typically a much better deal.